How to Backup SQL Server Database in 3 Ways - Qiling

 How to Backup SQL Server Database File in Easy Clicks

-SQL DB backup tips: Be sure to keep the backup file on a different disk than the one on which the database is stored.
-This way, your data will remain intact in a disk crash.
+To ensure the integrity of your SQL database, it's essential to keep the backup file on a separate disk from the one where the database is stored.
+This simple precaution can safeguard your data in the event of a disk crash, preventing potential losses.

 Step 1.
-Open Qiling Backup Enterprise.
-Then click "Backup and recovery" to set a new backup.
+To set a new backup in Open Qiling Backup Enterprise, click on "Backup and recovery" in the interface.
+This will initiate the process of setting up a new backup.

 click new task to create backup

 Step 2.
-Choose "File backup" as the target among the options at the top.
-Then select the specific files you want to back up.
+To back up specific files, select "File backup" as the target among the options at the top, then choose the files you want to back up.

 choose file to backup

 Step 3.
-Then click "Browser" to choose the destination where you want to put the backup.
+To back up your data, click on the "Backup" button, then select the files or folders you want to include in the backup.
+Next, click "Browser" to choose the destination where you want to put the backup.

 choose the destionation